mkempenaar/python-web-application-demo/README.md

 * werkzeug
 * json

-what is this? magic?
-nah
-just a readme

 Install with `pip install flask biopython werkzeug json` or to force Python3 `pip3 install flask biopython` (preferably in a *virtualenv*)

 ## Running ##